Beginners Guide to Painting Outdoors

 Avoid using white for as long as possible. – Focus on your darks and mid-tones, and keep the colour mixes as pure as possible.
 White will make your colour milky and receed, and should be kept mostly for backgrounds, distant objects and shapes, and the sky.

-4. Leave the details to the end
+Step 4 – Leave the Details to the End

 It’s important to get the underlying structure of a painting working first before you start adding too much detail.
 The amount of information in nature can easily become overwhelming, so keeping your focus on the bigger picture allows your to create a solid foundation before you add anything else.